amareshdwivedi/Nutanix/src/bin/README.txt

 Table of Contents
     01 Overview
     02 Installation Instructions
-    03 How to Run IaaS Provisioning
+    03 How to Run Deployer
     04 How to Run HealthCheck
     05 Known Issues
-    06 Prerequisites for Horizon View Healthcheck

 01 Overview